gsbabil/PDroid-AOSP-JellyBean/README.md

 PDroid patch and the application were originally developed by the [XDA][7] developer "[svyat][8]".
 The original stable PDroid patch was created for [Gingerbread][9] (Android version 2.3.4).
 Later it was ported to [Ice Cream Sandwich][10] (Android version 4.0.4) by another XDA developer known as "[pastime1971][11]".
 My contribution here is the same as what [pastime1971][11] has done for Ice Cream Sandwich.
 I have ported the PDroid to the latest [Android Jelly Bean][12] (version 4.1.1).

+I have successfully built and tested this patch with Jelly Bean on Google Nexus S phone and Motorola Xoom tablet.
+Yet, as always, I take absolutely no responsibility if it breaks your phone.
+Please use it at your own risk.

 Build Instructions
 ------------------